News

 A Route 66 sign, perched on a pole at the famed Santa Monica pier, advertises the spot as the “end of the trail.”
 But for ...

-The Santa Monica Pier is a must-visit spot and fun to see.
+The Santa Monica Pier is a must-visit spot and fun to see. especially because of Pacific Park's activities.
 The Ferris wheel is always a huge hit.
-Visitors can also zip around on a roller coaster, catch lively street performances, play carnival ...
+Visitors can also zip around on a roller coaster ...

 The rollercoaster roars past overhead and seagulls chatter endlessly.
 Santa Monica Pier is nothing short of iconic.
 It’s synonymous with the City and is instantly recognizable whenever it’s ...